Why Crate Training a Dog is Beneficial

 Choose a crate that’s the appropriate size for your dog, with enough room for them to stand up and turn around comfortably.
 The crate should also be made of sturdy materials and Make Crate Comfortable.

 Add comfortable bedding, toys, and treats to the crate to make it a comfortable and inviting space for your dog.
 You may also want to cover the crate with a blanket or towel to create a cozy den-like environment.
-For those interested in service dog training, a common query is, “How long does service dog training take?”
-This blog post will shed light on the duration and challenges of service dog training.

 Introduce the Crate Gradually